emnify/matrix-synapse-auto-deploy/README.md

 - Differentiate between Matrix Domain and Hostname so you can use mxids in form of "@name:domain.tld" instead of "@name:hostname.domain.tld"
 - Do not create tls_dh_params every time the playbook runs
 - Added variables to use an external turn server
+- Installs Riot Web Client to a separate domain

 All new variables are defined under defaults\main.yml

 ## ToDo
-- Add Riot Web Client
 - Lets encrypt support

 ## Pre-requirements